Van Vlaenderen · The Name

 The Four Functions of the Phrase

 Before any surname-bearing individual can be identified in a historical source, the phrase van Vlaenderen must be correctly interpreted.
 In the Flemish documentary record, it performs at least four distinct functions, and conflating them produces false evidence in either direction.
-The full framework is presented on ; the summary below provides the necessary context for this analysis.
+The full framework is presented on The Name page; the summary below provides the necessary context for this analysis.

 1

-Souvereyne Kamer van Redeninge van Vlaenderen, De Gedeputeerde van de Staeden van Vlaenderen — institutional descriptors.
+Souvereyne Kamer van Redeninge van Vlaenderen, De Gedeputeerde van de Staeden van Vlaenderen — institutional headings defining jurisdictional scope.
 These tell us where an institution operated, not who someone's family was.

 2